 15. Protecting, investing and developing living aquatic resources (fishing in the seas, fish farming).
 Conducting a survey of the areas of fish populations in the seas and their quantities, disseminating this information to beneficiaries and fishermen, and encouraging the use of modern fishing techniques.

 16. Protecting agricultural and animal resources through the application of animal and plant quarantine systems on the Saudi’s land, air and sea ports.

 Ministry Leaders Since Its Establishment:

-The water sector was an independent ministerial body, the Ministry of Water and Electricity, since mid-1424 AH to mid-1437 AH when it was headed by the following ministers:
+The water sector was an independent ministerial body, the Ministry of Water and Electricity, since mid-2003 to mid-2016 when it was headed by the following ministers: